jkenney0501/dbt_superstore_dim_model/README.md

 -	Data Visualization with Tableau (exposures may be add here-TBD)
 -	And nothing fancy happening with the SQL!
 Its all very basic.

-*Additonal Steps would also include capacity planning but given the inputs are psuedo, its hard to "psuedoize" the capacity plan but realistically, we would just use a mutiple on our average file size by cadence to guage our compute usage.*
+*Additional Steps would also include capacity planning but given the inputs are pseudo, it’s hard to "pseudoize" the capacity plan, but realistically, we would just use a multiple on our average file size by cadence to gauge our compute usage.*

-The goal here is ot take some data, model it using a layered architecture while applying some software engineering best practices.
-We are going to set up a CI/CD job from start to finsih wiht our finsih product being a consumeable star schema.
+The goal here is to take some data, model it using a layered architecture while applying some software engineering best practices.
+We are going to set up a CI/CD job from start to finish with our finished product being a consumable star schema.

 Lets walk through the various layers used in this project: